Just Us Two TravelEuropean City Breaks & Faraway Destinations

 The sea here is possibly the bluest we have ever seen.
 It was shallow and very warm in parts.
 The beach is spotless, with bright white sand.
 Make sure you take some bananas to feed the fish, a top tip from a hotel worker.
 They love them and it is much better than feeding them bread.
 Snorkelling here is an absolute must.

-PAYING FOR SUNBEDS
+PAYING FOR OUR SUNBEDS

-You need to pay for sun beds, but the cost isn’t much.
+You will need to pay for sun beds, but the cost isn’t much.
 On our first trip, the beds cost 2CUC each.
 During our second visit to the beach, we opted for beds a little further along the stretch.
 These came with a small wooden shelter and cost 10CUC for the pair.
 This price also included three cocktails from the beach bar, so this was a bargain, and the cocktails were very good.

 Cocktails on the beach, Player Pilar.